Back to projects

 • Dynamic convolution kernel size and number of generated kernels per layer.

-I emailed the authors asking for these and never heard back.
-I went with what fit memory and felt reasonable: base_width=16 (~3.4 M params, at the small end of plausible for a 3D U-Net at this scale), depth 4, 8 Fourier frequencies, 4 cross-attention heads, dynamic-conv kernel size 3.
+I emailed the authors asking for these and have not heard back at the time of writing.
+I went with what fit the 80GB of memory: base_width=16 (~3.4M params, at the small end of plausible for a 3D U-Net at this scale), depth 4, 8 Fourier frequencies, 4 cross-attention heads, dynamic-conv kernel size 3.

 • One-way cross-attention instead of bidirectional.
 The paper specifies “two multi-head attention blocks”: one where the CT volume queries the transducer features, and one where the transducer queries the CT.
 The first direction is degenerate the way the paper encodes the transducer (as a single pooled token).
 The softmax over one key is identically 1, so that block collapses to a learned broadcast of a projection of the transducer vector, which is the same function the encoder’s DynamicConv layers already serve.
 Dropping it saves memory at no architectural cost.